OrchardSkills/OrchardSkills.OrchardCore.WindowsOnRaspberryPi/README.md

 Open NTlite Then Load Install.wim
-In NTLite You should see a Presets Tab on the top left , Click on import then load 0.3.0.xml On your Right you should see 0.3.0 , Double click it Then on your Left click on Regestry
+In NTLite You should see a Presets Tab on the top left , Click on import then load 0.3.0.xml On your Right you should see 0.3.0 , Double click it Then on your Left click on Registry
 Drag the registry files there

 Click on Apply